Hospital for Special Surgery: Facilities

 Hospital for Special Surgery is headquartered on the Upper East Side of Manhattan, in New York City.
 Its main campus consists of 12 buildings, located between East 70th and East 80th Streets to the north and south and between FDR Drive and First Avenue to the east and west.
 The main inpatient hospital is located at 535 East 70th Street in Manhattan, New York and has 215 beds and 58 operating rooms.

+In 2026, HSS opened Kellen Tower, connecting the main hospital with the HSS Pavillion.

 The HSS Research Institute is centered at 515 East 71st Street in Manhattan, New York, where it also houses 20 wet labs.
 HSS orthopedic applied research occurs at the Center for Advanced Movement Technologies, at 510 East 73rd Street.
 HSS is building a 94,000-square-foot facility over the FDR Drive called the Anna-Maria and Stephen Kellen Tower that will adjoin two other buildings on its main campus.
 Other buildings on the campus include the Ambulatory Care Center, the Belaire Building, East River Place, East River Professional Building, The Pavilion, Parker House Sports Rehabilitation and Performance Center, River Terrace, and the 75th Street Campus housing Physiatry and Pain Management.

 HSS has multiple outpatient locations and rehabilitation facilities throughout New York City, New York State, New Jersey, Connecticut, and Florida.

 HSS operates HSS Stamford at the Chelsea Piers sports and recreational facility in Stamford, Connecticut.
 HSS doctors practice in Connecticut at four outpatient sites that are operated in collaboration with Stamford Health.
 HSS surgical teams perform surgeries at Stamford Hospital and Tully Health Center in Connecticut.

 In Florida, HSS physicians see patients at HSS Florida outpatient locations in West Palm Beach, Wellington, and Naples.
 Surgeries are performed at the HSS Palm Beach ASC and the NCH North Naples Hospital in Florida.